DeathN0te/DeathN0te/README.md

 - 👋 Hi, I’m Mark, currently going to use this github for my journey into powershell.
 Let's learn together!
 - 👀 I’m interested in Powershell!
 Going to use it to automate everything!
-- 🌱 I’m currently learning Powershell!
+- 🌱 I’m currently learning Powershell and reading the PowerShell Cookbook!
 - 💞️ I’m looking to collaborate on any tips, tricks and scripts to help me learn and simplify powershell!
 - 📫 You can reach me on here!